aimee-mcneil-melville/ToDo-Full-Stack/README.md

   - Create a new route in server.js.
 In the route, you'll need to find the correct artwork using `req.params.id`.
 Hint: `art.find()` (see [MDN](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/find))
   - Send the artwork to the `res.render()` call

-7. _As a user, I want to be able to click on the artwork name on the home page and be taken to the image view._
+7. _As a user, I want to be able to click on the artwork title on the home page and be taken to the image view._
   - Time to link it up!
-In your `artwork-summary.hbs` (or whatever you called it) partial, turn the artwork name into a link.
+In your `artwork-summary.hbs` (or whatever you called it) partial, turn the artwork title into a link.
 You'll need to make use of the `id` property of the artwork object to build your links.

+## Ready for more?

+8. _As a user, I'd like the site to have consistent styling and layout so I enjoy browsing it._
+  - Time to practice using layouts.
+Add a `defaultLayout` parameter to your Express Handlebars config (see [the docs](https://github.com/ericf/express-handlebars) for how to do this if you're not sure).
+  - Create a layout file in `views/layouts`, probably `main.hbs`.
+It should look just like a standard HTML page, but with `{{{body}}}` between the `<body></body>` tags (notice there's three sets of curly braces there, not two)!
+  - Move the `header` and `footer` partials into the layout file, and they'll be used for every template view you create from now on.
+  - You can include whatever CSS you like: perhaps [Skeleton](https://cdnjs.com/libraries/skeleton) from a CDN if you just want a quick start?

+9. _As a user, I want a link to the home page home from the image view so that I don't need to use the browser back button._
+  - Here's another good partial opportunity!
+What we need is a simple partial that can be inserted anytime we need a link to the home page.

+10. _As a user, I want to see the artwork's title at the top of the page so I can identify it._
+  - Since you already have the artwork object, you can assign the value of its `title` property to the page `title` property.
+What will the data object look like that you pass to `res.render`?
+Talk it over with your pair.

+11. _As a user, I want to see all the details on the image view so that I can easily see information about the artist and licence._
+  - Although you don't strictly need to create another partial here, it might be a good opportunity to practice.
+You can even do partials _within_ partials!
+For example, you could use a `comment.hbs` partial for each element in the `comments` array, and use that from a `artwork-details.hbs` partial.

+Take the chance to explore, play, experiment.
+Ask lots of questions!

+## Stretch ideas

+Including the title in the data object passed to `res.render` each time works ok, but what if some developer in the future forgets to pass it?
+It'd be great if there was some way in the template of providing a default title... maybe there's a way using the `{{#if}}` helper?

+Our route structure is pretty simple, but it's still probably better if we refactor it into a separate file.
+Change the `app.get` route definitions so they refer to functions exported from a `routes.js` file instead of inline anonymous functions.

+Likewise, we could shift the data access of our `art` object to a `data.js` file, and only export utility functions with names like `getAll` and `getById(1)`.

+## Even more stretch

+Did you know you can define your own Handlebars helpers, like `{{#if}}` and `{{#each}}`?
+Try writing a simple helper that (for example) truncates numbers to display only two decimal places.

 ## Further reading